Crime in El Salvador: Women in gangs

 Though gangs are primarily male-dominated, young women in El Salvador are also involved.
 Being initiated into the gangs for young women often involves group beatings, like it does for males, but can also involve sexual assault by several of the male gang members.
 Mo Hume explains: "Because gangs believe women are less suspicious in the eyes of authorities, they are also often tasked with acting as drug 'mules,' smuggling illicit goods into jails, gathering intelligence on rival gangs, and carrying arms in public spaces".

 Unaccompanied minors fleeing El Salvador

 Young people are fleeing El Salvador to the United States, fearful of gang violence.
 Since the breakdown of the gang peace agreement in 2012, the number of these Unaccompanied Alien Children (UACs) encountered in the U.S. has risen dramatically.
 Between 2009 and 2012, less than 2,000 UACs were encountered annually.
 In the 2014 fiscal year, over 16,000 were encountered.
 The fiscal years 2012 through 2016 saw an average of nearly 8,000.

 According to a report by the United Nations High Commissioner for Refugees, "Given the fundamental role played by the family in the protection, physical care and emotional well-being of its members, separation from families is particularly devastating for refugee children.

+Asylum opportunities in other countries

+The Temporary Protected Status (TPS) is a program that gives migrants from unsafe countries the opportunity to reside and work in the United States temporarily.
+The TPS was created in the 1990s and allowed for Salvadorians to temporarily remain in the US during and in the aftermath of the Salvadoran Civil War.
+Even though the people who had TPS were protected from being deported, this changed in 2018 when Trump became president changing the U.S. policies.
+In over 200 cases, there has been a connection that was identified between the violence or harm experienced by deportees upon their return to El Salvador and the main reasons why they left the country.